UVA-DSI/sensenet/README.md

-# SDS Sensenet
+# Sensenet: networked environmental sensing for all

-This is the temporary repository for the 'School of Data Science' Sensenet project at University of Virginia.
-Here you will find the sources for the backend, frontend, and sensor devices we use in our sensor network.
+This repository contains the documentation for the 'Sensenet' project.
+Here you will find the software and hardware sources for the backend, frontend, and sensor devices we use.

-This project is being developed in partnership with Smart Cville and Linklab at UVA.
+This project is being primarily developed at the School of Data Science in partnership with Smart Cville and Linklab at University of Virginia.
+It is, however, open to public participation: feel free to use, study, modify, and contribute back changes to the work that you will find here.
+We are looking for contributors!

 ## What is included in this repository